 - 2.4.1 On completion of the audit, the report and findings will be made available to the Director, Privacy Policy & Compliance International and the Executive Director, Legal & Regulatory Affairs Europe responsible for the EU.
-A summary of the findings will be provided to the EU Management Committee with details of any remedial action required, recommendations and timescales for remedial action to be undertaken. - 2.4.2 Upon request, and subject to applicable law and respect for the confidentiality and trade secrets of the information provided, Verizon has agreed to: - (a) provide copies of the results of any audit of the Policies to a European supervisory authority of competent jurisdiction; and - (b) to the extent that an audit relates to personal information processed by Verizon on behalf of a third party controller, to make the results of any audit of compliance with the Processor Policy available to that controller. - 2.4.3 Verizon's Director, Privacy Policy & Compliance International will be responsible for liaising with the European supervisory authorities for the purpose of providing the information outlined in section 2.4.2. - 2.4.4 In addition, Verizon has agreed that European supervisory authorities may audit Group Members for the purpose of reviewing compliance with the Policies in accordance with applicable law and the terms of the Co-operation Procedure, which is attached as Appendix 6 of the Binding Corporate Rules Controller Policy and of the Binding Corporate Rules Processor Policy of Verizon.
+A summary of the findings will be provided to the EU Management Committee with details of any remedial action required, recommendations and timescales for remedial action to be undertaken.
+Where appropriate, the result may be communicated to the board of the ultimate parent of Verizon Communications, Inc. - 2.4.2 Upon request, Verizon has agreed to: - (a) provide copies of the results of any audit of the Policies to any supervisory authority who will upon receiving the audit results be reminded of their duty of professional secrecy under Article 54(2) GDPR; and - (b) to the extent that an audit relates to personal information processed by Verizon on behalf of a third party controller, to make the results of any audit of compliance with the Processor Policy available to that controller. - 2.4.3 Verizon's Director, Privacy Policy & Compliance International will be responsible for liaising with the supervisory authorities for the purpose of providing the information outlined in section 2.4.2(a). - 2.4.4 In addition, all Group Members agree to be audited by supervisory authorities in accordance with applicable audit procedures of such supervisory authorities, who will be reminded of their duty of professional secrecy under Article 54(2) GDPR.